composewell/streaming-benchmarks/README.rst

   specialization optimizations can make the code unpredictable if mixed flags are used.
 See the ``--pedantic`` option of the ``run.sh`` script.

 * ``Single file vs multiple files`` The best way to avoid issues is to have all the benchmarking code in a single file.
+However, in real life that is not the case and we also needed some modularity to scale the benchmarks to arbitrary number of libraries so we split it into per package file.
 As soon as the code was split into multiple files, performance of some libraries dropped, in some cases by 3-4x.
 Careful sprinkling of INLINE pragmas was required to bring it back to original.
 Even functions that seemed just 2 lines of code were not automatically inlined.

 * When all the code was in a single file, not a single INLINE pragma was